Snyder-Technology-LLC/authflow-guides-resources-docs/content/getting-started/complete-onboarding.md

+# Complete the Onboarding Checklist

+🟢 **Beginner** · ⏱️ ~10 min · 📘 Guide
+Step-by-step guide to completing all onboarding steps in Authflow.

 ---
-id: "complete-onboarding"
-title: "Complete the Onboarding Checklist"
-description: "Step-by-step guide to completing all onboarding steps in Authflow"
-category: "getting-started"
-tags: ["onboarding", "setup", "checklist", "stripe"]
-contextKeys: ["onboarding", "getting-started-checklist"]
-difficulty: "beginner"
-estimatedTime: 10
-displayOrder: 3
-relatedDocs: ["create-account", "connect-stripe", "understanding-dashboard"]
----

-# Complete the Onboarding Checklist

 When you first log in to Authflow, you'll see a **Getting Started** checklist.
 This guides you through the essential setup steps.
 Here's what each step means and how to complete it.